Skip to main content

 Thursday, 23 October

-We commenced our tour at Rome Fiumicino Airport, where we met our expert Tour Leader, Dr Estelle Lazer, Tour Manager, Ilaria Gentiluomo, and our convivial group of fellow travellers.
+We commenced our tour at Rome Fiumicino Airport, where we met our widely acclaimed Tour Leader, Dr Estelle Lazer, Tour Manager, Ilaria Gentiluomo, and our convivial group of fellow travellers.
 From there, we flew for just over an hour to Brindisi.

 Arriving in Brindisi, we travelled by coach to our hotel in Lecce and had dinner at a local restaurant.